sictweb/dps945/resources.md

 This page has information about and links to learning resources that you will use in this course.

+<mark>This document is being edited.<br>This notice will be removed when the edits are complete.</mark>

 <br>

 ### Previous courses

-This is the third course in the web programming sequence.
+For Seneca students, this is a pro option course in the web programming field of study.

 Therefore, continue to use the content from the courses that you have successfully completed:

-* BTI225 - Web Programming Principles
+* BTI225 (or WEB222) - Web Programming Principles
-* BTI325 - Web Programming Tools and Frameworks
+* BTI325 (or WEB322) - Web Programming Tools and Frameworks
+* BTI425 (or WEB422) - Web Programming for Apps and Services

 <br>